-Equity Release Tax in 2022
+Equity Release Tax: Here's How to Save Tax in 2025

-We’ve spent hours researching all the implications of releasing the money from your home.
+We have spent hours researching all the implications of releasing the money from your home.

 Is Equity Release Income Taxed?

-Why Is Equity Release Not Taxed?
+Why is Equity Release Not Taxed?

 Equity release is not taxed because the money is seen as a loan instead of a salary.